ktnlvr/ktnlvr.github.io-deprecated/content/posts/ski-combinators-using-cpp-templates/index.md

 +-------------------------------------+
 ```

 Feel free to look over it several times and try doing it by yourself, that will only help your understanding of combinators.
 If you want to validate your understanding try simplifying `S(K(SI))K`, we will return to that specific combinator in the next section.
+Alternatively, you may also look at `SK(KK)`.

 ## Abuse Of Type Inference